How to Access Fukui from Osaka! Complete Access Guide

 Using Local Trains: JR lines

-If you don't mind the time and want to save money, you can also take a conventional line.
+If you don't mind a longer travel time and want to save money, taking local trains is a budget-friendly option.

 Osaka - Fukui (one-way)